From Observations to States: Latent Time Series Forecasting: Methodology

 \subsection{Stage 1: Latent State Space Construction}

 The first challenge is to recover the underlying system states from the observations $\mathbf{X} \in \mathbb{R}^{C \times L}$.
 We posit that the underlying system states lie on a higher-dimensional manifold where the dynamics are smoother and more regular than in the observation space.
-To approximate this manifold, we employ a point-wise AutoEncoder composed of an encoder~$\mathcal{E}$ and a decoder~$\mathcal{D}$.
+To approximate this manifold, we employ a point-wise~(rather than temporal) AutoEncoder composed of an encoder~$\mathcal{E}$ and a decoder~$\mathcal{D}$.
 For each time step $t$, the encoder projects the observation vector $\mathbf{x}_t \in \mathbb{R}^C$ into an expanded latent state $\mathbf{z}_{t} \in \mathbb{R}^D$ as follows:

-Unlike standard dimensionality reduction~(where $D < C$)~\cite{rombach2022high, hu2025bridging}, we perform feature expansion~($D > C$).
-The expanded latent space enables more informative state representations, which facilitate smoother temporal evolution and dynamics modeling.
+The latent dimension $D$ may be larger or smaller than $C$ depending on the dataset; the goal is to learn a latent state space that is more conducive to dynamics modeling than the raw observation space, rather than to perform a particular dimensionality change~(see App.~\ref{app:Latent_Dim_Sweep}).
 The encoder is pre-trained by minimizing the MAE reconstruction loss for robustness to observation noise:

 Once pre-trained, $\mathcal{E}$ and $\mathcal{D}$ are frozen.
 The encoded sequences $\mathbf{Z}_{X} = \mathcal{E}(\mathbf{X})$ and $\mathbf{Z}_{Y} = \mathcal{E}(\mathbf{Y})$ are then used as inputs and targets for latent forecasting.